Fister sharp again, Bradley Jr. homers as Red Sox beat Blue Jays

 TRAINER'S ROOM

-Red Sox: LHP David Price (left elbow inflammation) threw his fourth bullpen session of the week and manager John Farrell said he's expected to pitch a simulated game Saturday.
+Red Sox: LHP David Price (left elbow inflammation) threw his fourth bullpen session of the week and Farrell said he's expected to pitch a simulated game Saturday. ...
 Farrell decided to DH 2B Dustin Pedroia with the forecast of showers to limit playing on his left knee that landed him on the DL with inflammation for nearly three weeks last month.

 LET ME SEE, TOO